DolphyWind/Electra-Lang/README.md

 >**Character Printer (P):** Supports north, west, east, northeast, northwest and southwest directions.
 Pops the top value off the stack, converts it to char_t and prints it as a character.
 If the stack is empty it does nothing.

 ### **Arithmetical Units (A, S, M, Q, %)**
-Arithmetical units lets electra do arithmetical calculations.
+Arithmetical units lets Electra do arithmetical calculations.
 They inherit from Cable class and return false if `Cable::work()` returns false.

 #### **Arithmetical Unit Types**
 >**Adder (A):** Supports north, southeast and southwest directions.
 Pops two values off the stack and pushes first+second back.
 If there is at least no two values on the stack, it does nothing.